segmentio/segment-docs/src/engage/content/email/template.md

 - To use merge tags, you must add a `default` value inside a single quote.
 For example: `{{profile.traits.traits | default: 'Default'}}`
 - Only use variable tags in liquid sytax.
 - Use a valid username for an email address in the profile trait and default value.
-For example: `default: 'jsmith'`.
+For example:
+  - `default: 'jsmith'` is valid
+  - `default: 'j smith'` is invalid
 - When you send a test message, the trait must be valid for the field you're using it in.
 For example:
   - If `profile.traits.first_name` is being used in the **From Sender** field, it must be a valid email username.
   - If `profile.traits.email` is being used in the **Reply to Email** field, it must be a valid email address.